Meet The Rising Star Behind The Cover Of The June 2022 Issue Of Model & Mode Magazine: Kristin Venae

 The ‘LIGHTNING FAST’ Round:

-1. Last good movie I’ve seen – love and monsters.
+1. Last good movie I’ve seen: Schindler’s List.

 2. What do you consider beautiful and why?
-Minimalism – it’s so clean.
+A person’s smile, because it can brighten anyone’s day.

-4. Complete this sentence: “If I had no fear, I’d be…” an actor or singer.
+4. Complete this sentence: “If I had no fear, I’d…” Try and find love again.

 5. What is the one “flaw” you wouldn’t change about yourself?
-My strong mind.
+Being a perfectionist.

-Model & Mode Magazine recently caught up with Windy to discuss her journey in the industry and here’s what went down:
+Model & Mode Magazine recently caught up with Maia to discuss her journey in the modeling ndustry and here’s what went down:

-How did you get started in the modelling industry?
+How did you get into the modeling industry?
+How were you actually ‘discovered’?

-What do you like most about the modelling industry?
+What do you like most about being a model?

 The downside to being a model?

-What has been the most memorable experience of your life as a model so far?
+What has been the most memorable experience of being in the modeling industry so far?

-What has been the most valuable lesson you’ve learned.
-This can be about the industry or about yourself.
-Or both!
+What has been the most valuable lesson you’ve learned while in the modeling industry.
+This can be about the industry or yourself.

 Working in an industry whose only emphasis is on the outside characteristics of a person, how have you stayed grounded?